Arnob4762/CSE299-PROJECT-Travelmate-BD---Regional-Tourism-Chatbot-/README.md

-# **🌍 Travelmate BD – Regional Tourism Chatbot**
+# 🌍 Travelmate BD – Regional Tourism Chatbot

+**Travelmate BD** is an AI-powered tourism assistant designed to help users explore and plan trips across **Bangladesh**.
+Built with **Gradio**, it features a multilingual chatbot, tour budget calculator, document-based Q&A, and real-time performance analyzer — all optimized to run seamlessly on **Google Colab**.

-**Regional Tourism Chatbot** is an AI-powered chatbot designed to assist users in planning and exploring regional tours across Bangladesh.
-Developed as part of the "CSE 299 – Junior Design Project (Spring 2025, Section 19)" at North South University, this web-based application leverages natural language processing to deliver destination guidance, budget estimation, and document-based question answering — all through a user-friendly interface built with **Gradio** and deployed via **Google Colab**.
+Developed as part of the **CSE 299 – Junior Design Project (Spring 2025, Section 19)** at **North South University**, this tool combines user-friendly interfaces with powerful NLP models.

 ---